 Weft knitting is when successive loops of a single yarn form a row running across the width of the fabric.
+Jersey knit is a fabric made in this way.
 Warp knitting is when successive loops of yarn run along the length of the fabric.

 Single Jersey, Crepe Jersey, Spandex Jersey, Pique Jersey, Interlock, Crepe Interlock, Vertical Stripe Interlock, 2-fold interlock, Pique, Oxford pique, La-coste, Ribs, Spandex rib, Random drop-stitch rib, Feeder rib, French rib, Waffle rib, Pointelle rib are the different types of fabrication involved in knitting.

 Non-woven fabrics are produced by following a number of processes like felting, adhesive bonding etc.

 This is a process in which cotton fabric/woolen fabrics are prepared for dyeing – the short surface fibers are effectively removed by singeing the surface of the fabric with a gas flame.

 Desizing process involves removing the sizing (added to the yarn) by washing the fabric with diluted acid or by enzyme treatment.

 Scouring is basically removing the impurities in the fabric by washing the fabric with various chemicals.

 Mercerizing is done to increase the strength and luster of fabric.
 It is a process done with concentrated caustic alkali.